 Positive Approach® in Dementia Care

-The Pre-Conference Workshop is part of the annual Mid-America Institute on Aging and Wellness, presented by USI and SWIRCA & More.
+The Post-Conference Workshop is part of the annual Mid-America Institute on Aging and Wellness, presented by USI and SWIRCA & More and supported by the USI Geriatrics Workforce Enhancement Program (GWEP).

 Cost: Workshop registration is $30 per person or $120 for direct care team of five, if registering on or before July 30.
 (After July 30, price increases $10 per person.)